 ssh-broker-g3 uses the Secure Shell version 2 protocol to communicate with a Secure Shell server.

 You can start the Connection Broker manually by using the ssh-broker-g3 command.
 This starts ssh-broker-g3 in the background and all following uses of sshg3, sftpg3, or scpg3 will connect via this instance of the Connection Broker instead of starting a new Broker session.

-If there is an ssh-broker-g3 process running in the run-on-demand mode, and the Connection Broker is started from the command line, the new ssh-broker-g3 process sends a message to the old ssh-broker-g3 process to change from the run-on-demand mode to the background mode, keeping the Broker running after the clients disconnect.
+If there is an ssh-broker-g3 process running in the run-by-need mode and the Connection Broker is started from the command line, the new ssh-broker-g3 process sends a message to the old ssh-broker-g3 process to change from the run-by-need mode to the background mode, keeping the Broker running after the clients disconnect.

 The Connection Broker operates automatically as an authentication agent, storing user's public keys and forwarding the authentication over Secure Shell connections.
 Key pairs can be created with

 The public key pairs used for user authentication are by default stored in the

 $HOME/.ssh2 directory ("